tudorthe1ntruder/mitm-bash-script/README.md

 # mitm-bash-script

-MiTM Script designed for tricking a mobile device user to install a rogue CA file to allow for SSL interception.
+MiTM Script designed for tricking a mobile device user to install a rogue CA file to allow for mobile application SSL interception.

 How to use: